Salt Lake City Truck Accident Lawyer

 If you’ve been injured by a commercial truck, call a Salt Lake City truck wreck attorney from our office for help.

 Semi-trucks and other large commercial vehicles can cause some incredible damage to other drivers on the road.
 The size and weight of these vehicles is enough to total even the largest SUV and seriously injure the occupants.

 Highway travel is especially dangerous.
 Whether you’re on Interstate 15, Route 89, or Interstate 80, you won’t go far without seeing an 18-wheeler.
 If you’ve been injured by a commercial truck anywhere in the Salt Lake City area, you may be able to seek compensation for your injuries if someone else’s negligence played a role.

-Contact a Salt Lake City truck accident lawyer from Craig Swapp & Associates.
+Contact a Salt Lake City truck accident attorney from Craig Swapp & Associates.
 We can review your case to determine who was at a fault for the collision and how much compensation you’re owed.
 We’ll take care of the legal aspects of your case so you can focus on recovering from your truck crash-related injuries.

-Identifying the Responsible Party in Commercial Truck Wrecks
+Identifying the Responsible Party

 Here’s an example: What if the truck did cause the collision, but the driver’s brakes were faulty, causing the truck to rear-end you?
 In this example, the mechanic who installed the brakes or the manufacturer who made the brake parts could be found responsible.